ashishsaranshakya/mern-ecommerce/README.md

   - Request Body:
     - `rating`: New rating value for the product.

-### User Cart
+### User

 - **Add to Cart**
   - Method: POST
   - Endpoint: `/user/cart`
   - Description: Adds a product to the user's cart.
-  - Request Body:
+  - Query Parameters:
-    - `productId`: ID of the product to add.
+    - `id`: ID of the product to add.

 - **Delete from Cart**
   - Method: DELETE
   - Endpoint: `/user/cart`
   - Description: Deletes a product from the user's cart.
-  - Request Body:
+  - Query Parameters:
-    - `productId`: ID of the product to delete.
+    - `id`: ID of the product to delete.
-    - `single`: Boolean flag indicating whether to delete a single item.
+    - `single`: Flag indicating whether to delete a single item.

 ### Orders